 As demand grew, Phil began mixing the dressing in a 50-gallon drum, bottling it up as fast as they could pour it.
 But not before his mother would slap on its unmistakable label: “The Kansas City Wish-Bone® Famous Italian-Style Dressing.”

 Word of Wish-Bone® Italian spread throughout the heartland.
 And in 1957, Phil sold the business to Lipton.
 But his family’s tradition of authentic ingredients and exceptional flavor remains alive as ever.

-1950 The Wish-Bone ® restaurant opens in Kansas City with Italian Dressing as one of their specialties
+1945 The Wish-Bone ® restaurant opens in Kansas City.

 1958 TJ Lipton purchases the Wish-Bone ® business from Phil Sollomi